Cider: Poland

 Poland is the largest producer of apples in Europe.
 Cider is known in Poland as Cydr or Jabłecznik.
 In 2013, Poles drank 2 million litres of cider, which adds up to 1% of the country's annual alcohol sales.
 Sales more than doubled from the previous year.
 In the summer of 2014, Minister of Economy Janusz Piechociński supported in vain the creation of a draft law to legalise television cider publicity.

 The category is just gaining popularity among consumers.
 Areas strong in cider production are focused around the centre of the country in the Masovian and Łódź voivodeships.

-Large quantities of Polish apple concentrate are exported to UK, Scandinavia, and Ireland for cider production.
+Large quantities of Polish apple concentrate are exported to the European Union for cider production.